x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-for-ios-and-android/use-hybrid-modern-auth.md

   - Requires an Office 365 Enterprise, Business, or Education tenant.

   - The on-premises mailbox data is synchronized in the same datacenter region where that Office 365 tenant is setup.
 For more about where Office 365 data is located, visit the Microsoft Trust Center.

-  - Use of Office 365 US Government Community and Defense tenants, Office 365 Germany tenants, and Office 365 China operated by 21Vianet tenants are not supported.

   - The external URL host names for Exchange ActiveSync and AutoDiscover must be published as service principals to Azure Active Directory through the Hybrid Configuration Wizard.